aplteam/MarkAPL/Docs/MarkAPL.md

 * The SeText syntax is contributing to the readability of a document.
 * The ATX syntax makes it easier for an author to search for a specific header.

-  Howevert that does not matter in case you edit your Markdown with Meddy because you can easily navigate to any header by clicking at it in the tree view.
+  However, that does not matter in case you edit your Markdown with Meddy because you can easily navigate to any header by clicking at it in the tree view anyway.

 ##### Headers and bookmarks